beweonline/moesspruino/README.md

 ```

 - [ ] confirm compatibility of your machine with [google's web serial demo](https://googlechromelabs.github.io/serial-terminal/) and look out for 'framing errors'
-      a version of Teranishi's Terminal for working with the ESP8266 is provided as temporary workaround
+      a version of Teranishi's Terminal for working with the ESP8266 is provided as a temporary workaround
-      or use linux or a virtual machine with a linux image as an alternative
+      or use linux or a virtual machine with a linux image as an alternative environment
+      with moessbian a VirtualBox image of an especially frugal version of debian with chrome and moeXpruino preinstalled is provided
+      this was necessary due to restrictions of my school's system administration making debugging driver impediments impossible

 online access
 -------------